 Goldfur chuckled.
 "Did Aurora claw things?"

 "Did and still does," Darkstar replied.
 Shi glanced down but Aurora had wandered away.
-"I discouraged hir with a bit of pepper spray."
+"I discourage hir with a bit of pepper spray."

 Goldfur frowned.
 "Don't you think that's a little extreme?"

 "Children are animals," Darkstar replied.
 "Worse, they're especially cunning animals.
-They have to taught civilized behavior."
+They have to be taught civilized behavior."

 "But how they're treated when they're young, that defines how their whole lives can go," Goldfur pointed out.

-"Tell us about Silverbolt," the admiral said, munching a shrimp.
+"Tell us about Silverbolt," the admiral said, munching a prawn.

 Goldfur opened hir mouth as if to protest.
 The admiral lay a hand on hir arm.
 Shi grimaced, but subsided.